 The pioneering work of designer, Johannes Kuhnen, has had a considerable influence on craft-based design in Australia.

 Collaborations with iconic brands and recognition by international museums have confirmed Adam Goodrum’s reputation as a truly world-class designer.
+Here we recount his career in an exclusive interview with Indesign.

 It’s with sadness that Indesign has heard of the passing of Janne Faulkner – a true pioneer of design in Australia.
 Here we republish the Indesign Luminary feature from issue #57 of Indesign.